-In accepting the Terms and Conditions of this award the award-holder is aware that the award is subject to the Terms and Conditions as set out by UKRI in their Training Grant Guidance document, and that UKRI reserves the right to amend these terms and conditions:
+In accepting the Terms and Conditions of this award the recipient is aware that the award is subject to UKRI Training Grants Standard Terms and Conditions and UKRI Training Grant Guidance.
+UKRI reserves the right to amend these terms and conditions:

 In accepting the Terms and Conditions of this award the award-holder understands that information about their research, including data submitted through the Je-S Student Details Portal (SDP) will be made available on the Research Councils’ web sites and other publicly available databases, including Gateway to Research, and in reports, documents and mailing lists.
 This will include the following data: